-ESRI measure values (XYM) are read as XYZ geometries.
-MultiPatch files are read and each patch geometry is turned into a multi-polygon representation with one polygon per triangle in triangle fans and meshes.
+MultiPatch files are read and each patch geometry is turned into a TIN or a GEOMETRYCOLLECTION of TIN representation for fans and meshes.

 The read driver assumes that multipart polygons follow the specification, that is to say the vertices of outer rings should be oriented clockwise on the X/Y plane, and those of inner rings counterclockwise.
 If a Shapefile is broken w.r.t. that rule, it is possible to define the configuration option OGR_ORGANIZE_POLYGONS=DEFAULT to proceed to a full analysis based on topological relationships of the parts of the polygons so that the resulting polygons are correctly defined in the OGC Simple Feature convention.

-An attempt is made to read the LDID/codepage setting from the .dbf file and use it to translate string fields to UTF-8 on read, and back when writing.
-LDID "87 / 0x57" is treated as ISO8859_1 which may not be appropriate.
+An attempt is made to read the code page setting in the .cpg file, or as a fallback in the LDID/codepage setting from the .dbf file, and use it to translate string fields to UTF-8 on read, and back when writing.
+LDID "87 / 0x57" is treated as ISO-8859-1 which may not be appropriate.
 The SHAPE_ENCODING configuration option may be used to override the encoding interpretation of the shapefile with any encoding supported by CPLRecode or to "" to avoid any recoding.
 (Recoding support is new for GDAL/OGR 1.9.0)